 In 1992, I entered a treatment centre to deal with my alcohol addiction.
 I stayed 28 days with about 25 other people.

 In the first two or three weeks, I was concentrating on learning about my addiction...My Personal Experience

 In Toronto, Ontario, we have an effective system for helping addicts and alcoholics achieve recovery.

-To help people begin their recovery we have treatment centres, 12 Step programs, counsellors, psychiatrists and psychologists, fitness instructors and medical professionals treating the whole human structure “Body, Mind and Spirit”.
+To help people begin their addiction recovery we have treatment centres, 12 Step programs, counsellors, psychiatrists and psychologists, fitness instructors and medical professionals treating the whole human structure “Body, Mind and Spirit”.
 These places and people help change people’s addictive behaviours.